premierstacks/eslint-stack/README.md

 ### 🔄 Continuously Updated

 Stay at the forefront of coding standards with a configuration that evolves.
-Our ESLint Config is regularly updated to incorporate the latest ESLint features and best practices, keeping your projects modern and compliant with evolving development standards.
+Our ESLint Stack is regularly updated to incorporate the latest ESLint features and best practices, keeping your projects modern and compliant with evolving development standards.

 ### ⚔️ Battle-Tested Reliability

-Depend on an ESLint Config that has been rigorously tested across a wide range of development scenarios.
+Depend on an ESLint Stack that has been rigorously tested across a wide range of development scenarios.
 From small-scale applications to large enterprise projects, our configuration delivers consistent, reliable results, enhancing the maintainability and quality of your code.

 ### 🏆 Premier Quality Guarantee

-Opting for our ESLint Config signifies a commitment to coding excellence.
+Opting for our ESLint Stack signifies a commitment to coding excellence.
 This tool is more than just a set of linting rules; it's a comprehensive solution that elevates your projects' code quality, reflecting the highest standards in software development.

 ## 🛡️ License & Usage